Answers For NV Energy’s Residential Solar Checklist

 Who controls customer data derived from the installation?

 Go Solar Group keeps all information confidential.
-If someone requests we no longer reach out to them or that we contact them in a specific way, we will honor that request.
+If someone asks us to stop reaching out to them or contact them in a specific way, we will honor that request.

 How Go Solar Group Handles Solar Damages

 Although it does not happen often, accidents happen.
 In an event where the solar installer has caused damage, make sure they will cover it.